cjdev2/routedux/README.md

 on which parts of the UI display, even those that have nothing to do with the specific transformations caused by your URL actions.

+See also the demo site in the `demos/` directory, to see routedux used in an application.